mkmaslov/archsetup/README.md

 **Boot into installation medium**: during system boot activate certain key combination (e.g., `Fn+F12` on Lenovo laptops).

 When booted, choose US keyboard layout using `loadkeys us`.
 On HiDPI displays, one can use `setfont ter-132b` to make text more readable.
+Excessive notifications from audit framework can be disabled using `auditctl -e 0`.
 Verify Secure Boot status:
 ```console
 $ bootctl status | grep "Secure Boot"
 ...